 So if you want to visit a specific park on one of those dates, make your reservation as soon as possible.

-Ride and attraction closures
+December ride and attraction closures at Disney World

 Although December is the busiest time of the year at Disney World, it is not immune to ride and attraction closures.
 Keep reading to see what’s closed at each park.

 Disney’s Animal Kingdom